Myth and Memory - Exploring Mythology, History, Wars, and World War II

 Who writes the content on Myth and Memory?

 All content is written by Sudhir Devapalan, an independent writer from India with a passion for history and mythology.
 He works as a Senior Technical Lead in IT and graduated from Jeppiaar Engineering College in 2013.
-His hobbies include photography, reading (especially World War II and ancient battles), writing, and video games.
+He has researched ancient battles for more than 10 years and has written about ancient conflicts on HubPages for over 13 years.
+His reading includes specialist books on ancient warfare and numerous World War II histories.
 While not a professional historian, Sudhir researches extensively from multiple sources and combines analytical thinking with narrative storytelling.
 All content is 100% original and human-written.

 What topics can I find on Myth and Memory?